doziestar/EdgeAIForge/README.md

 ## Acknowledgments

-- Thanks to all the contributors who have helped shape EdgeAIForge.
+- Thanks to all the contributors who have / will help shape EdgeAIForge.
 - Special thanks to the Rust community for providing excellent libraries and tools.
 - Inspired by advancements in edge computing and distributed AI systems.